ga-wdi-boston/unix-cli-diagnostic/README.md

 -   Type `git clone ` + the URL that you just copied from GitHub.com, and hit enter.
 This will copy the repository from GitHub.com to your current location.

+-   cd into the `unix-cli-diagnostic` directory

 ![Git Clone Terminal Screenshot](images/command_line.png)

 -Type `git branch response` to create a new branch.

 -Type `git checkout response` to switch to your response branch.

--Finally, follow the directions given in `challenge.md`.
+-Finally, follow the directions given in `diagnostic.md`.

 ## Submitting Your Solution